 - Icy surfaces: microspikes added for enhanced grip

-Match your footwear materials and traction features to terrain conditions.
-Proper footwear also supports the cardiovascular benefits of hiking by allowing you to maintain a steady, comfortable pace throughout your journey.
+Match your footwear to the terrain you’ll actually be on.
+Good footing also supports the cardiovascular benefits of hiking by letting you keep a steady, comfortable pace.

 Essential Trail Accessories for Every Hike